 “There is no man living who isn’t capable of doing more than he thinks he can do.” – Henry Ford

 The lack of mastery and practice of these foundational concepts is keeping these people from doing their best work.
 They’re leaving money on the table not from a sense of generosity but because of poor execution, which keeps them from building teams and margins that augment and enhance their mojo.
 And their families are missing out because the executives’ poor execution is being made up in time that could be spent with the people they love.

 Many of my friends, mentors, and co-mentors lovingly commented that I’ve got a lot more potential to step in and they can’t wait for me to step into it.
 Thank you.
 I hear that.

 But hear me on this: so do you.
 We’ve got a world to change with precious little time to do it in.
 These foundational topics aren’t rocket science, but they are the beat that sounds our tireless march to greatness.
 Let’s step it up.

 And, to be clear, I have my own stepping up to do.
 There’s more to these foundational elements than I’ve conveyed, so it’s no wonder that people don’t have the same creative appreciation of them that I do.
 It’s my job to give the concepts grip and life, not yours.

-Each of us have gifts that only have value to us if we can share them with the world.
+Each of us has gifts that have value to us only if we can share them with the world.
 It doesn’t matter whether we were put here on this earth to share those gifts or if it’s a random byproduct of historical forces.

-Well, consider me focusing on foundational topics as taking the breath that keeps us all – accomplished, on the way, or just getting started – on the path to our best selves.
+Well, consider my focusing on foundational topics as taking the breath that keeps us all – accomplished, on the way, or just getting started – on the path to our best selves.

 “Act as if what you do makes a difference.
 It does.” – William James